SanVM/CustomerCentricEngineering/README.md

 # Continous Product delivery
 Are the various names by which this Sustenance Engineering team goes by and

-This repo contains general guidelines for the sustenance of any software product by experience.
+This repo contains general guidelines for the sustenance of any software product carved from my experience.

 # So , You just landed as a lead Engineer  in customer centric/customer success/Sustenance / Continuous process integration (CPD) team !!!